kellytran3k/Just_Renegade/README.md

 ## Built With
 * [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) - Real-time multi-person keypoint detection library for body, face, hands, and foot estimation created and maintained by members of Carnegie Mellon University

+* [Selenium](https://selenium.dev/) - a portable framework for testing web applications; provides a playback tool for authoring functional tests without the need to learn a test scripting language

 * [NumPy](https://numpy.org/) - a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions

 * [Bootstrap](https://getbootstrap.com/) - an open source toolkit for developing with HTML, CSS, and JS